github/docs/content/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop.md

 You can install {% data variables.product.prodname_desktop %} on supported operating systems.
 If you have an account on {% data variables.product.prodname_dotcom %} or {% data variables.product.prodname_enterprise %}, you can connect your account to {% data variables.product.prodname_desktop %}.
 For more information about creating an account, see "[Signing up for a new {% data variables.product.prodname_dotcom %} account](/articles/signing-up-for-a-new-github-account/)" or contact your {% data variables.product.prodname_enterprise %} site administrator.

+{% note %}

+**Note:** GitHub Desktop is not currently available for Linux.
+You can subscribe to [this issue](https://github.com/desktop/desktop/issues/1525) to know when support is added.

+{% endnote %}

 {% windows %}

 If you are a network administrator, you can deploy {% data variables.product.prodname_desktop %} to computers running Windows on an Active Directory-managed network by using the Windows Installer package file (`.msi`) with Group Policy or another remote installation system.